pbentkowski/WWW/index.md

 After a brief brush with IT industry, I work on data-driven epidemiological models at the University of Warsaw.

-For many years I have been volunteering for non-government organisations.
-At the moment, I'm involved in a science advocacy group ["Nauka dla Przyrody"](https://naukadlaprzyrody.pl/) ("Science for Nature") consisting of Polish environmental researchers.
-NdP is calling for science-driven nature conservation efforts.

 If you want to contact me, go and [**FIND_ME**](/7_CONTACT).
 This web page is a bit of a lavish résumé.